Prince George’s adopts $4.56 billion budget that officials say will address inequities

 “It was a very smooth conversation,” Taveras said.

-Council member Thomas E. Dernoga (D-District 1) praised Alsobrooks’s focus on human and social services and said the county’s decision to build up its reserves in recent years has clearly paid off — but that the cushion won’t last forever.
+Council member Thomas E. Dernoga (D-District 1) praised Alsobrooks’s focus on human and social services and said that the county’s decision to build up its reserves in recent years has clearly paid off — but that the cushion won’t last forever.

 The spending plan separates the Office of Human Rights — previously under the Office of Community Relations — into its own division, with a budget of about $2 million.
 The office will be charged with investigating complaints about discriminatory housing.

-The budget also includes $500,000 for a program that will encourage employers to hire people are returning from prison, awarding businesses $5 per hour for each hour worked by a formerly county incarcerated resident
+The budget also includes $500,000 for a program that will encourage employers to hire people who are returning from prison, awarding businesses $5 per hour for each hour worked by a formerly county-incarcerated resident

 The jobs must pay at least $15 an hour and be at least 21 hours a week, and county businesses can be paid for up to 1,000 hours per employee per year.